Kim Coco Iwamoto: 2010

+2006

 Notable national advocacy and recognition

 Iwamoto was recognized as a Champion of Change by President Barack Obama.

 Iwamoto publicly opposed passage of California's Proposition 8, outlawing same-sex marriages in California.
 She has stated that Proposition 8 reminds her of her mother's internment during World War II and believes the proposition is a violation of essential civil rights, stating, "The country has acknowledged that [internment] as a mistake, to just go with populous fear to oppress a specific group.
 I think we're going to look back at this kind of oppression as a mistake."

 In 2021, Iwamoto joined with local advocates known as the Wai Ola alliance as a plaintiff in a suit against the United States Navy to stop its plan to double line its underground fuel tanks at Red Hill.

+In September 2024, Iwamoto and nine others were arrested and cited for alleged obstruction at a protest at Kapiolani Medical Center for Women and Children during a management lockout of unionized nurses.
+The charges were later dismissed.